ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

     where xxx = W2H or CLI, z = G for GROUP, U for USER and A for GLOBAL.

-    virtel.xxx-07            DDI Interface
+    virtel.W2H-07            DDI Interface                  W2H only
-    virtel.xxx-66            Upload capability token.
+    virtel.W2H-66            Upload capability token.
+W2H only
-    virtel.xxx-80z           Directory upload
+    virtel.xxx-80z           Directory upload               W2H and CLI
-    virtel.USR-DIR           User directory
+    virtel.USR-DIR           User directory                 W2H and CLI
-    virtel.GRP-DIR           Group directory
+    virtel.GRP-DIR           Group directory                W2H and CLI
-    virtel.GLB-DIR           Global directory
+    virtel.GLB-DIR           Global directory               W2H and CLI

 Setting up to use DDI and macros
 --------------------------------

 Run the SAMPLIB/CNTL ARBOLOAD job with the "SET VMACROS=YES" parameter coded.
-This defines the VirtelMacros functions and transactions requied by DDI and macro suport.
+This defines the VirtelMacros functions and transactions required by DDI and macro suport.
 If this setup is not run the following message will appear when DDI is selected from the main Admin. portal page:-

 *"Your Virtel is not configured for dynamic directories"*

+Assuming everything has been configured correctly, the following display should be appear when selecting the DDI option from the main portal interface.

 |image97|